jubilant20/Movie_Recommendation_System_Using_Machine_Learning/README.md

-# Movie_Recommendation_System_Using_Machine_Learning
+# Movie Recommendation System Using Machine Learning

-This is a movie recommendation system based on content based similarity.
+This is a movie recommendation system based on content-based similarity.
 It recommends movies similar to the user's input movie, based on genres, keywords, taglines, cast, and directors.

 ## Dataset